-- A signed Agreement is the final step for interconnecting a customer owned distributed generation resource.
+- A signed Agreement is the final step for interconnecting a customer-owned distributed generation resource.

 Please be mindful that the installation, interconnection, and operation of a distributed generation resource without an Agreement signed by both parties shall be grounds for immediate disconnection of the District’s service without constituting a breach of contract.

-Pursuant to State Statue 70-2005, enacted in 2009, Norris Public Power District must publish an annual net metering report.
+Pursuant to State Statute 70-2005, enacted in 2009, Norris Public Power District must publish an annual net metering report.
 Net metering is available to customers who install renewable fuel generators such as solar, wind, hydro or biomass sources and operate the generator in parallel with Norris Public Power District’s electrical system.

 Norris Public Power District

 |Total estimated rated generating capacity of qualified facilities:||1,904.00 kW|